wareismymind/peer/README.md

 ## Statuses

-Pull request statuses are all emoji to save space (and because why not?) the default format provider gives the following mapping:
+Pull request statuses are all emoji to save space (and because why not?)
+The default format provider gives the following mapping:

 <pre>
     Unknown =>          ❔